 LG provides its UltraGear Studio software to allow users to monitor and configure stats such as CPU clock, GPU TDP and clock, and memory performance – in real-time.

 You can learn more about the Ultragear 17G90Q laptops at CES starting from Jan 4, 2022.
 The first machines will become available in the US and South Korea in early 2022, with other markets to follow.
-It will be particularly interesting to see pricing.
+It will be particularly interesting to see pricing, and once it's revealed check out our list of LG promo codes.
 With expectations of next-gen laptop CPUs and GPUs being launched at CES 2022, hopefully LG can respond quickly and get this promising design updated.